nus-cs2103-AY2324S1/ip/docs/README.md

 And the best part?
 When you exit the chatbot, your tasks will be saved so you can come back to it later!
 How cool is that?? 🤪

+## Note for Linux Users:

+Please run the following commands in your terminal to install JDK 11 and OpenJFX respectively:

+`sudo apt-get install openjdk-11-jdk`
+`sudo apt install openjfx`

 ## Features

 ### Task, ToDo, Deadline, Event